Nanofus/novel.js/DOCUMENTATION.md

 ### Executing JavaScript while text scrolls

 You can run JavaScript while the text scrolls by using the `[exec x]` tag, where x is JavaScript code, such as a function call.
 For example, `[exec console.log(\"Hello world!
-The game's name is \" + data.game.gameName)]`.
+The novel's name is \" + data.novel.name)]`.
 The code is executed with JavaScript's `eval()` function.
-You can access the game's data through the `data.game` object.
+You can access the application's data through the `data.novel` object.
 If the tag is inside an if-statement that returns false, so that it is not shown, the tag is ignored.
 If the text scrolling is skipped, these are buffered and will be executed at the end.

 ### Setting text scrolling speed